aaliyahfarah/FindFud/README.md

 # Bangkit capstone FindFud

 ## What is "FINDFUD"?
-"FINDFUD" is a Noje.js REST API that provides food recommendation based on weather condition.
+"FINDFUD" is an application that provides food recommendations based on weather conditions.
 This app is using OpenWeatherAPI to know the weather and using AbstractAPI for geolocation.
-Machine Learning will processing restaurant data and food in each restaurant.
-After that, will recommend you top 5 restaurant with a good rating, good serve, and tasty food.
+Machine Learning will be processing restaurant data and food in each restaurant.
+After that, will recommend you top 5 restaurants with good ratings, good service, and tasty food.

 ## Installation